-Comprehensive loss is defined as the change in equity during the period from transactions and other events and non-owner sources, including unrealized losses on investments.
-Net loss and comprehensive loss were the same for the period presented, therefore, a separate statement of comprehensive loss is not included in the accompanying financial statements.
+Comprehensive loss is defined as the change in equity during the period from transactions and other events and non-owner sources, including unrealized losses on marketable securities.

 Segment Reporting

 We operate in a single industry segment which is the discovery and development of personalized therapeutics for the treatment of solid tumors and blood cancers.
 Our chief operating decision-maker reviews the operating results on an aggregate basis and manages the operations as a single operating segment.